great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_set_based_column_map_expectations.md

 ## Add example cases

-Next, we're going to search for `examples = []` in your file, and replace it with at least two test examples.
-These examples serve a dual purpose:
+You're going to search for `examples = []` in your file, and replace it with at least two test examples.
+These examples serve the following purposes:

-1. They provide test fixtures that Great Expectations can execute automatically via pytest.
+- They provide test fixtures that Great Expectations can execute automatically with pytest.

-2. They help users understand the logic of your Expectation by providing tidy examples of paired input and output.
+- They help users understand the logic of your Expectation by providing tidy examples of paired input and output.
 If you contribute your Expectation to open source, these examples will appear in the Gallery.

-Your examples will look something like this:
+Your examples will look similar to this example:

 ```python name="tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_values_to_be_in_solfege_scale_set.py examples"
 ```